felipecarrillo100/aisstream-ws-mqtt/README.md

 ## Use in Catalog Explorer

+- Subscribe to:

+`/topic/producers.aisstream`

+or

+`/topic/producers/aisstream`

-Subscribe to `/topic/producers.aisstream` or `/topic/producers/aisstream` depending on your separator character.
+depending on your separator character.

-Use wildcard `>` to receive both live position updates and ship static data updates.
+* Use wildcard `>` to receive both live position updates and ship static data updates.
-Use wildcard `PositionReport.>` to receive only live position updates.
+* Use wildcard `PositionReport.>` to receive only live position updates.
 ---

 ## License